PowerCMS/DynamicMTML/plugins/Wordpress/README.md

 **mt:wp:SubCatIsFirst(Block Tag)**

-The contents of this container tag will be displayed when the first category listed by a mt:SubCategories loop tag is reached.
+The contents of this container tag will be displayed when the first category listed by a mt:wp:SubCategories loop tag is reached.

 ---------------------------------------

 **mt:wp:SubCatIsLast(Block Tag)**

-The contents of this container tag will be displayed when the last category listed by a mt:SubCategories loop tag is reached.
+The contents of this container tag will be displayed when the last category listed by a mt:wp:SubCategories loop tag is reached.

 ---------------------------------------